justinnais/alpine-inc/README.md

 Alternative options to running our database in EC2 instances are:

-1. DocumentDB
+1. AWS DocumentDB

    > Migrate database to DocumentDB, which uses the same APIs as MongoDB.
 Details on how to migrate can be found [here.](https://docs.aws.amazon.com/documentdb/latest/developerguide/docdb-migration.html)

-1. TODO second alternative
+1. MongoDB Atlas

-   > TODO
+   > [Atlas](https://www.mongodb.com/atlas) is a fully-managed cloud database that handles the complexity of managing and deploying the database.
+It handles the clusters and deals with replication in multiple regions ensuring low latency and data redundancy.

 ### Other